Death + cohabitation: What happens to the house?

 Many people believe that unmarried couples should be recognised in law and that legal rights for cohabitees should be improved.

-There are more than 2m unmarried cohabitating couples in the UK and this number is rising.
+There are more than two million unmarried cohabiting couples in the UK and this number is rising.
 Whilst there is no official figure on how many of these die intestate – i.e. without having a will in place – the number is likely to be significant.
 So when one member of a cohabiting couple dies, it can come as a surprise that the deceased’s estate does not pass to the other when there is no Will.

 The reality is that the legal status of ‘common law’ spouse is a myth; that’s why it’s so important for people living together to give serious long-term thought to protecting their financial position.